-In this joint IEC and ISO project, previously called “Online authoring”, we are putting in place an online editor (Fonto), to better support standards developers in their work and to improve collaboration on a project.
+In this joint IEC and ISO project, previously called “Online authoring”, we are putting in place an online editor (using Fonto), to better support standards developers in their work and improve collaboration.

 At the same time, this tool has great potential for facilitating the commenting process.
-Therefore, we would like to make it available for our members at the official voting stages.
+Therefore, we would like to make it available to our members during the official voting stages.

-In a first phase, we worked exclusively on the editing part of the tool, configuring it to make it suitable for standards development work.
-While we’re continuing to work on that, we have now started to address the members’ commenting part.
+In a first phase, we have worked exclusively on the editing part of the tool to ensure it is suitable for the standards development process.
+While this work continues, we have also started to address the members’ commenting part.

-At a high level, the process of commenting, identifying issues and resolving them is similar in WGs as it is in members commenting, so the core features of the commenting tool can benefit both communities.
-These core features can then be expanded to deal with the specific requirements of members.
+Because the general process of commenting and identifying and resolving issues is similar for technical committee expert as it is for members, the core features of the commenting tool can benefit both communities.
+These core features can then be expanded to address the specific requirements of members.

-Using the new tool will have benefits for members and also for the experts resolving the comments after voting.
+Using the new tool benefits members as well as the experts resolving the comments after voting.

-The tool allows comments to be made in the context of the text itself, which means commenters no longer have to fill in a form which is separate from the document being commented on.
+The tool allows comments to be made in the context of the text itself, which means commenters no longer need to fill in a separate form from the document being commented on.

-The comments are directly linked to the text, so they are easier to resolve.
-There is no longer any need to deal with two separate documents (the text and commenting form), as before.
+The comments are directly linked to the text, making them easier to resolve.
+There is no longer any need to handle two separate documents (the text and commenting form), as is currently the case.

-As there will be enhanced sorting, tagging and filtering of comments: comments can be grouped, delegated and resolved more efficiently.
+As there will be enhanced sorting, tagging and filtering of comments, they can be grouped, delegated and resolved more efficiently.